-Circle time, role-play, discussion - whole class, small group, 1:1, visitors e.g. PC, Fire Brigade, School Health Advisor etc., stories e.g. exploring behaviour of characters, creative activities, and pupil initiated activities.
+Circle time, role-play, discussion - whole class, small group, 1:1, visitors e.g. PC, Fire Brigade, School Health Advisor etc., stories e.g. exploring behaviour of characters, creative activities, and pupil-initiated activities.

 There are timetabled Learn4Life (PSHEE) lessons in KS1 and KS2, as well as related activities in other subjects.
 There will also be opportunities during collective worship e.g. stories and discussion, Celebration Assembly.
-The whole school ethos promotes our work in Learn4Life (PSHEE), as set out in our Mission Statement and home-school agreement.
-In the Foundation Stage, it is taught throughout the whole curriculum and in circle time sessions.
+The whole school ethos promotes our work in Learn4Life (PSHEE) ${7}$ it is taught throughout the whole curriculum and in circle time sessions and rewarded though our LORIC reward system.